mkhangg/academic-website/README.md

 .
 ├───assets                      # folder including your images, files, etc ├───js
-    └───scripts.js              # the JS file for the back-to-top button ├───styles
+    └───scripts.js              # the JS file for functional buttons ├───styles
     └───styles.css              # the CSS file for colors and stuffs ├───_data